stevelaclasse/Apollo_Angular_GraphQl_Start/README.md

 - The mutation createLocation is returning the new created Location
 - The subscription subscribeAllLocations is returning an array of Location every time one Location is created, updaded or deleted

+For the subscription support in graphql.module.ts, you may need to add theses two packages : 'apollo-link-ws' and 'subscriptions-transport-ws' .

 Hope it helps someone starting with the GraphQl client Apollo with ANgular !!